derivexyz/v1-core/docs/contracts/periphery/Wrapper/optionmarketwrapperwithswaps.md

 - `expected`: Minimum quantity of to received in order for the transaction to succeed

 - `receiver`: The receiving address of the tokens

+### Function `_checkValidStable(address token) → bool internal`

+checks if the token is in the stablecoin mapping

+### Function `quoteCurveSwap(address fromToken, address toToken, uint256 amountIn) → address pool, uint256 amountOut external`

+returns amount of toToken after a swap

+#### Parameters:

+- `amountIn`: the amount of input tokens for the swap

+#### Return Values:

+- pool the address of the swap pool

+- amountOut the amount of output tokens for the swap

 ### Function `_transferBaseCollateral(enum OptionMarket.OptionType optionType, uint256 currentCollateral, uint256 setCollateralTo, contract ERC20 baseAsset) internal`